-The VA Pharmacy Benefit Management (PBM) maintains the price database for all contracted pharmaceutical products with assigned National Drug Codes (NDC).
-McKesson downloads the prices nightly from the PBM website.
-McKesson is mandated to only load items and prices included in the PBM price data base.
-The prices for the medical/surgical items and other non NDC items are provided to McKesson manually by the Contracting Officer.
+The National Acquisition Center (NAC) maintains the price database for all contracted pharmaceutical products with assigned National Drug Codes (NDC).
+McKesson is sent nightly pricing files by the NAC.
+McKesson is mandated to only load items and prices included in the files the NAC sends to them.
+The prices for other non NDC items are provided to McKesson manually by the Contracting Officer.

 Yes, but only if they have a compact or contract with a Federal Indian Health Service facility that is authorized to participate in the VA PPV program.
 A tribal “638” or urban Indian Health facility must maintain their AFA (Annual Funding Agreement) with a Federal IHS facility, in order to gain access to our Federal program.

 No. McKesson is not allowed to load 340B prices or any contract prices that are not maintained by VA PBM.

 The SVH must have an approved sharing agreement with a VA Medical Center.
 The sharing agreement must include in clear terms the agreed duties and responsibilities of both parties, especially the terms pertaining to the ordering and payment procedures.
 The sharing agreements’ established ordering and payment responsibilities will determine the type of SVH participation.
 The SVH must also agree to the terms and provisions of the PPV contract.

 “Options” 1 and 2 are the methods of the SVH’s participation in the PPV program.
 The options determine the pricing eligibility under the PPV program.

 Under “Option” 1, the SVH does its own ordering, receives products direct, and then State Funds are used to make payment to the PPV.
 A participating Option 1 SVH is entitled to the benefits of the PPV contract along with FSS pricing.